cliffordwilliam/my_archive/index.md

 {% assign specific_post = site.posts | where: "title", "GitHub Pages and Jekyll" | first %}
 To know how this site was built, [visit GitHub Pages and Jekyll blog]({{ site.baseurl }}{{ specific_post.url }}) to learn how to make one yourself for free.

-All vector illustrations are from [undraw.co](https://undraw.co/).
-I like it because vectors scales on any size and also undraw has so many of illustrations to use.
-Images are important for associations at least for my brain, it helps me remember things easily when there is an image associated with a writing.
-The CSS for this whole site is from Bootstrap, I can make my own css but I do not want to spend extra time figuring out aria and cross browser compatibility so thus why I use it.
+All vector illustrations on this site are courtesy of undraw.co.
+I love using vector images because they scale perfectly to any size, and Undraw has a vast collection of illustrations to choose from.
+Images help me associate ideas better—especially when it comes to recalling information.
+For the site’s styling, I’m using Bootstrap.
+While I could design my own CSS, Bootstrap saves me time by handling accessibility and cross-browser compatibility, which is why I prefer it.
+The design might be simple, but as long as it’s clean and easy to read, it works for me.

 ## Latest post

-Below is the latest post here.
+Here's the most recent blog post:

 <div class="card w-100">
     <div class="card-header">